Introduction to Secular Humanistic Judaism

 by Rabbi Eva Goldfinger

-A valuable resource for student, parent, and teacher, this 107-page book explains the major ideas of Secular Humanistic Judaism and provides an overview of the structure and history of the Movement.
+A valuable resource for student, parent, and teacher; 100 page spiral bound photocopy of the publication by IISHJ; explains the major ideas of Secular Humanistic Judaism and provides an overview of the structure and history of the Movement.

 The Early Modern European Roots of Secular Humanistic Judaism